LeadDuo – Service Business SoftwareLeadDuo

 First cleans should almost always cost more than recurring visits.

-The first visit usually includes extra reset work: built-up dust, soap scum, kitchen grease, clutter friction, and slower room-by-room pacing because the team has never seen the home before.
+The first visit usually includes extra reset work: built-up dust, soap scum, kitchen grease, clutter friction, and slower pacing because the team has never seen the home before.

 Recurring visits are cheaper because the home is already at maintenance level.
 That is why many cleaners price recurring visits 10–15% lower than the first visit once the baseline is established.

-• First clean: highest labor risk, highest price
+• First clean: highest labor risk, highest price — typically 20–30% above recurring rate

 • Weekly / biweekly recurring clean: lower labor time, lower price